-Students registered for workshops through the Business Training Center (including Nursing Continuing Education classes) must withdraw in writing at least three days prior to the first workshop session in order to receive a full refund of tuition and fees.
-Students in the Dental Continuing Education classes must withdraw within five days.
-There may be exceptions for certain programs or workshops due to enrollment restrictions so please consult the website, program flyers and/or contact the Business Training Center directly at (603) 230-4022.
+Participants registered for workshops through the Business Training Center (BTC) must notify the BTC at least five business days prior to the first workshop session in order to receive a full refund.
+This includes Dental Continuing Education workshops.
+There may be exceptions for certain programs or workshops due to enrollment restrictions.
+Please consult the website or contact the Business Training Center directly by (603) 230-4022 or via e-mail nhtibtc@ccsnh.edu with any questions.